Bronx Health Corps

-This guide provides a case study for community-based organizations interested in developing a volunteer-driven program to empower older adults to manage their health through community engagement and education.
-It provides an overview of how to plan, design, and implement a Volunteer Health Corps, and includes practical tips and strategies.
+Download our Volunteer Health Corps guide, which provides a case study for organizations interested in developing a volunteer-driven program for older adults to manage and enhance their health through community engagement and education.
+Additionally, it gives an overview of how to plan, design, and implement a Volunteer Health Corps, and includes practical tips and strategies.

 The Bronx Health Corps trained 175 volunteers, educated over 2,000 unique older adults, with a total attendance of over 5,000.